-10.4 Traffic Control Plans (TCP)
+10.3.1.1 Temporary Traffic Control (TTC) Plans

-A TCP is a set of specific plan sheets, references to standard (typical) layouts, and/or notes on roadway plans describing how traffic will be controlled through a work zone.
-All projects and work on highways, roads and streets shall have a traffic control plan, as required by Florida Statute and Federal regulations.
+A TTC plan is a set of specific plan sheets, references to standard (typical) layouts, and/or notes on roadway plans describing how traffic will be controlled through a work zone.
+All projects and work on highways, roads and streets shall have a temporary traffic control plan, as required by Florida Statute and Federal regulations.
 All work shall be executed under the established plan and Department approved procedures.
-The TCP is the result of considerations and investigations made in the development of a comprehensive plan for accommodating traffic through the construction zone.
+The TTC plan is the result of considerations and investigations made in the development of a comprehensive plan for accommodating traffic through the construction zone.
 These considerations include the design itself, contract specifications, and plan sheets.

-TCP sheets detail the proper delineation of traffic through the work zone during all construction phases.
-The complexity of the TCP varies with the complexity of the traffic problems associated with a project.
+TTC plan sheets detail the proper delineation of traffic through the work zone during all construction phases.
+The complexity of the TTC plan varies with the complexity of the traffic problems associated with a project.
 Many situations can be covered adequately with references to specific sections from the Manual on Uniform Traffic Control Devices (MUTCD), or the Design Standards, Series 600.
-Specific TCP sheets shall be required in the plans set whenever project conditions are not specifically addressed in a typical layout from the manuals noted above.
-This is usually the case for complex projects; therefore references to the Design Standards, as well as specific TCP sheets, will likely be necessary.
+Specific TTC plan sheets shall be required in the plans set whenever project conditions are not specifically addressed in a typical layout from the manuals noted above.
+This is usually the case for complex projects; therefore references to the Design Standards, as well as specific TTC plan sheets, will likely be necessary.

-A traffic control plan should address the appropriate following information for the mainline and any affected crossroads, side streets, and ramps:
+A temporary traffic control plan should address the appropriate following information for the mainline and any affected crossroads, side streets, and ramps:

 - 1. The location of all advance warning signs and lighting units. - 2.
 Temporary pavement markings, (including RPM's). - 3.
 Location of temporary barriers and attenuators. - 4.
 Temporary drainage design. - 5.
 Channelizing devices at special locations. - 6.
 Locations for special devices such as changeable (variable) message signs (CMS), arrow panels, radar speed display units (RSDU), portable regulatory signs (PRS) and temporary signals. - 7.
-CMS messages for each phase. - 8.
-Signal timing for each phase, including temporary actuation, to maintain all existing actuated or traffic responsive mode signal operations for main and side street movements for the duration of the Contract (Check with Traffic Operations Engineer).
+CMS messages for each phase.